 12 OUR LAST SUMMER - Bjorn wrote these lyrics about an affair he had in Paris.
-B&B treated the girls fair, giving them the same number of songs and the same number of hits.
+The boys treated the girls fair, giving them the same number of songs and the same number of hits.
 Frida got "Our Last Summer."
 In it, she has fond memories of a lover who settled down to a conventional life.
 She was the one afraid of getting old.

-We are taken on a tour.
+We go on a tour.
 We visit the Eiffel Tower, Notre Dame & the Louvre.
 Frida mimics the smile of Leonardo de Vinci's Mona Lisa while sampling French cuisine.
 She walks along the Seine and strolls down the Elysee.
 Lasse Wellander's guitar is spectacular!

 13 PUT ON YOUR WHITE SOMBRERO - Frida gives her macho Spaniard a tongue lashing!
-She dresses her vaquero, not only putting a sombrero on him but donning him all in white with a red bandana.
+She dresses the vaquero, not only putting a sombrero on him but donning him in white with a red bandana.
 She puts him on a horse and sends him riding into the sunset to impress a meek senorita.
-He is a caballero living life like it was a movie.
+He is a caballero living life as if it were a movie.
 Frida is a realist.
 "Put On Your White Sombrero" belongs to the Super Trouper era but was deemed unworthy of the album.
 ABBA was peaking!
 "In rhyme with his time" is the worst line in the catalog.